mafzaldev/bytewise-fellowship-flutter/Week-02(REST API and State Management)/index.md

 - building List with even Complex JSON Data (Images, Conditional Rendering) using FutureBuilder

 Furthermore, I learnt how to host your custom GET API endpoint on [https://webhook.site/](https://webhook.site//)

 ---

+### POST request handling in Flutter

+I learnt how to handle POST requests in Flutter, like creating a form to perform a fake signup and login functionality using POST request with JSON data`

+---